haskell/cabal/Cabal/doc/file-format-changelog.rst

 * License fields use identifiers from SPDX License List version ``3.8 2020-02-09``

+* Dependencies to sublibraries have to be specified explicitly, even for current package.
+  This way you can have an internal library with the same name as some external dependency.

 * Remove ``-any`` and ``-none`` syntax for version ranges Use ``>=0`` and ``<0`` respectively.

+* :pkg-field:`mixins` field allow specifying a sublibrary.

 ``cabal-version: 3.0``
 ----------------------